Cantemo/django-knowledge/README.rst

 **django-knowledge** was developed internally for `Zapier <https://zapier.com/z/qO/>`_ (see it live here `on our support page <https://zapier.com/z/3C/support/>`_).
 Or, check out a `plain, live demo <http://django-knowledge.org/>`_.
-It has been forked by Cantemo ( http://cantemo.com ) mainly to bring it up to date with Django 1.7
+It has been forked by Cantemo ( http://cantemo.com ) mainly to bring it up to date with Django 1.7 and then Django 1.8

-This is a fork which adds RST support, and will use django-ckeditor-updated.
+This is a fork which also adds RST support, and will use django-ckeditor-updated.

 Cantemo Changes:
 -----------------